-- A. Students who believe they have been subjected to sexual misconduct or gender discrimination shall report to and consult with the designated Student Title IX Coordinator/Representative. - B. Any employee, this includes Resident/Community Assistants, who have received a report or complaint from a student relating to sexual misconduct or gender discrimination should immediately notify and refer that student to the designated Student Title IX Coordinator/Representative. - C. The complaint may be oral or in writing.
-After receiving the complaint, the designated Student Title IX Coordinator/Representative will initiate an investigation.
-The investigator will initiate a thorough, prompt, and equitable investigation.
+Students who believe they have been subjected to sexual misconduct or gender discrimination shall report to and consult with the designated Student Title IX Coordinator/Representative (available through any Student Rights and Responsibilities office).

+Any employee, including Resident/Community Assistants (RA/CAs), who has received a report or complaint from a student relating to sexual misconduct or gender discrimination shall immediately notify and refer that student to the designated Student Title IX Coordinator/Representative.

+- A. The complaint may be oral or in writing, utilizing the Student Academic and Non Academic Grievance form TSTC O-ES-105.
+After receiving the complaint, the designated Student Title IX Coordinator/Representative shall initiate a thorough, prompt, and equitable investigation.
 Immediate interim actions may take place before the investigation is complete if determined necessary.
-This may include an interim suspension, no contact orders, or removal/change from campus housing.
-When issued, the involved parties will be expected to adhere to the terms of the interim actions.
-Violations of interim measures will not be tolerated and will be addressed immediately.
-Students who violate such measures will be subjected to further disciplinary action up to and including suspension and expulsion. - D. The Investigator will follow the procedures outlined in the Code of Student Conduct which can be found online under "Disciplinary Procedures."
-The only exception will be the formal review process for both parties which will follow the steps outlined below under "Formal Review Process."
-If the respondent is found responsible of the accusations, then the proper sanctions will be imposed or mediation when it is acceptable to both parties.
-In incidents of sexual violence, mediation is never acceptable.
-If the complainant is found to of made a false accusation then disciplinary sanctions may be imposed. - E. If the complaint involves actions of an employee at TSTC, the Investigator shall immediately notify the designated Employee Title IX Coordinator/Representative who will initiate the employee investigation in accordance with the steps outlined above in "Procedure for Complaints by Employees and Visitors." - F. In all cases, a prompt, fair, and impartial investigation and resolution will be afforded. - G. The investigator will report to the Title IX Coordinator/Representative for reporting purposes: dates, type of misconduct, result of investigation, actions taken, if there was a Formal Review, the results, and any other pertinent information.
-The complete investigation documentation will be kept in the proper student's disciplinary records for the duration of the records retention length.
+These may include an interim suspension, no contact orders, or removal/change from campus housing.
+When issued, the involved parties shall be expected to adhere to the terms of the interim actions.
+Violations of interim measures shall not be tolerated and shall be addressed immediately.
+Students who violate such measures shall be subjected to further disciplinary action up to and including suspension and expulsion. - B. The Investigator shall follow the procedures outlined in the TSTC Code of Conduct under

+"Disciplinary Procedures."
+The only exception shall be the formal review process for both parties which shall follow the steps outlined below under "Formal Review Process."
+If the respondent is found responsible of the accusations, then the proper sanctions shall be imposed or mediation shall take place when it is acceptable to both parties.
+In incidents of sexual violence, mediation shall never be acceptable.
+If the complainant is found to have made a false accusation, then disciplinary sanctions may be imposed.

+- C. If the complaint involves actions of an employee at TSTC, the Investigator shall immediately notify the designated Employee Title IX Coordinator/ Representative who shall initiate the employee investigation in accordance with the steps outlined in Operating Requirements No. 2 above. - In all cases, a prompt, fair, and impartial investigation and resolution shall be afforded. - The Investigator will report to the Title IX • E. Coordinator/Representative for reporting purposes the date of the alleged misconduct, type of alleged misconduct, result of investigation, actions taken, if there was a formal review, results, and any other pertinent information.
+The complete investigation documentation shall be kept in the student's disciplinary records for the duration of the records retention length.